DCC-EX/website/docs/start/wifi-setup.md

 An astute observer may note that you can go wireless when using software like JMRI.
 That's true!
 But you need another computer to do it.
 With DCC++ EX WiFi, you can connect directly to your CS from any WiThrottle capable throttle, such as the Engine Driver phone app.

-Previously, to connect a wireless throttle like Engine Driver to the CS, you needed another computer running JMRI with that computer connected to the CS via a serial cable.
-JMRI exposes a "WiThtottle Server" on the Wifi capable computer it runs on.
-You would then connect Engine Driver wirelessly to that computer and the computer and JMRI acts as middleware to connect to the CS.
+Previously, to connect a wireless throttle like Engine Driver to the CS, you needed another computer running JMRI (The Java Model Railroad Interface Program) with that computer connected to the CS via a serial cable.
+JMRI exposes a "WiThrottle Server" on the Wifi capable computer it runs on.
+You would then connect Engine Driver wirelessly to that computer and the computer and JMRI act as middleware to connect to the CS.
 And this is a great solution.
 Plenty of people want to take advantage of all the functionality inside JMRI that can run your entire layout.
 But many of you tell us that you just want to run trains.
 So whether you are at a show or just have a layout at home where a throttle (aka CAB) will do everything you need, you can connect directly to the CS without any other hardware or software.

 ## Compatible Boards